What are the best short term investments?

 2. Private Credit

-Now we’re getting into some of the more interesting — and complicated — short-term investment options.
+Here’s a short-term investment option you may not have considered: Private credit.
 Investing in private credit involves lending money directly to private companies that aren’t listed on exchanges and don’t have access to public bond markets.
+(Want to know more?
+Check out this post: What is Private Credit?)

 Basically, investing in private credit is lending money to a business in hopes that it will succeed and pay you back with interest.